 what are Intellectual property rights- trade secrets, copyright, and patents.
 Today information and information systems have harshly challenged the order as well as social practices.
 It is very difficult to protect private intellectual property at present.

 Intellectual property is the product of the human mind, tangible or intangible developed by a corporation or individual.
-The development of ICT ( Information Communication Technology ) increases the difficulty to protect intellectual properties.
-Because all the information of ICT is easily copied and used on networks using different tools ICT.
+The development of ICT ( Information Communication Technology ) increases the difficulty of protecting intellectual property.
+Because all the information of ICT is easily copied and used on networks using different tools of ICT.

 Intellectual property can be categorized under three different legal traditions.
 They are patents (as for invention ), Trade secrets ( for formula or method of doing business ), and copyrights ( for copying of intellectual property ).

 What exactly are Intellectual Property rights and Their examples?